jgvfwstone/ArtificialIntelligenceEngines/DeepLearningEnginesCode/Python/howToGetPython.md

-Warning: I am not expert in installing software.
+Note: I am not expert in installing software.
 The text below is intended as a general guide, based on my own experience with Python.
 The book Deep Learning Engines is mainly about the mathematics of neural networks, so this code is really an added extra.
 However, if you spot any errors here then please let me know.

 Installing Python
 =================

-The simplest and most complete Python can be downloaded from Anaconda: https://www.anaconda.com/distribution/
+The simplest and most complete Python can be downloaded from Anaconda:

+https://www.anaconda.com/distribution/

 To find out where the default version of python is stored, type this to unix shell: